Measurement events relative to temporal quantum reference frames: Discussion

 This operational stance resonates with the analysis of Peres in \cite{Peres_1980}, who noted that: \begin{quote} It thus seems that the Schrödinger wave function $\psi(t)$, with its continuous time evolution given by $i \hbar \dot \psi = H \psi$, is an idealization rooted in classical theory.
-It is operationally ill defined (except in the limiting case of stationary states) and should probably give way to a more complicated dynamical formalism, perhaps one non-local in time.
+It is operationally ill-defined (except in the limiting case of stationary states) and should probably give way to a more complicated dynamical formalism, perhaps one non-local in time.
 Thus, in retrospect, the Hamiltonian approach to quantum physics carries the seeds of its own demise. \end{quote} The time-non-local evolution and the indefinite time order of measurement events explored here are instances of such a description.

-Time-non-locality and indefinite temporal order are, however, not the only possibility.
-Coming back to Peres' remarks, if continuous time evolution is operationally ill-defined, perhaps a discrete treatment of time would be the right thing to do.
-This resonates with our findings: in a timeless setting where the Hamiltonian evolution is generated by the relative degrees of freedom between a clock and the system, unitary evolution and definite time order are recovered if the emergent time model is discrete.
+Time non-locality and indefinite temporal order are, however, not the only possibilities.
+Returning to Peres' remarks, if continuous time evolution is operationally ill-defined, perhaps a discrete treatment of time would be the right thing to do.
+This resonates with our findings: in a timeless setting where the Hamiltonian evolution is generated by the relative degrees of freedom between a clock and the system, unitary evolution, definite time order and a clock with a bounded spectrum can be recovered if the emergent time model is discrete.